Romanian hip-hop: Summary

 The Romanian Revolution of 1989 was the main precursor of Romanian hip hop.
 Liberalization made the import of foreign hip hop tapes much easier.
 An underground market of tape exchanges among teens started flourishing in the early 90s.
 From just listening to hip hop to making hip hop there was only a small step.
 The first Romanian hip hop group was Vorbire Directă (Direct Speech) founded in late 1992, their first song being released in 1993 on UniPlus Radio.
 However, the first hip hop album was released only in 1995 by R.A.C.L.A. and was called Rap-Sodia efectului defectului (Defect Effect Rap-sody).

 Names such as Paraziții, B.U.G.
-Mafia, M&G, Renegații, Da Hood Justice, Delikt, Dublu Sens, Morometzii and countless others started appearing between 1993 and 1995.
+Mafia, M&G, Renegații, Da Hood Justice, Delikt, Dublu Sens, Morometzii, Getto Daci and countless others started appearing between 1993 and 1995.
 Some of these early groups are still active today.
 The first songs were about politics, the struggle of life in post-communist Romania and crimes.
-The first hip hop concert in Romania took place on May 14, 1993 at Sala Polivalentă in Bucharest, which included guest performers from France such as Alliance Ethnik, Sléo, Démocrates D and Ragga Sonic.
+The first hip hop concert in Romania took place on May 14, 1993, at Sala Polivalentă in Bucharest, which included guest performers from France such as Alliance Ethnik, Sléo, Démocrates D and Ragga Sonic.

 The divergence between east coast hip hop and west coast hip hop was soon imported into Romania with the creation of the Cartel ("Cartelul") representing the west coast with groups like B.U.G.
 Mafia, La Familia, Il-Egal, Dana Marijuana, Don Baxter, M&G, and of RANS - "The Cry of National Agony - Syndicate" ("Răcnetul Agoniei Naționale - Sindicat") representing the east coast with groups like R.A.C.L.A., Paraziții, Da Hood Justice, Ghetto Dacii, Delikt.
 However, this conflict was short-lived, and by the end of the 1990s there was peace among hip hop artists in Romania.